-Video also affects the click-through rate of a call to action, since, as a rule, in You can imagine a lot in a 1-minute video.
+Video also affects the click-through rate of the call to action, since, as a rule, a lot can be presented in a 1-minute video.
 It could be a great product presentation showing some of the features, benefits, or a product demo.
 It can be a great presentation of the whole product or service.
 Therefore, it is inevitable that after such a video we get the enthusiasm to go further - for example, to make a purchase.
 In such an environment, the button cannot be missing.

 As you can see, not only the button itself calls for action, but also what surrounds it.
-It is worth remembering this.
+It's worth remembering this.

 6. A/B tests

 In order to optimize the situation in terms of clickability of the button, you should remember that the best results can be achieved by testing different solutions.
 Theoretically, you can argue that, for example, green would be the best color, but will it actually be implemented?
-We don't know.
+We do not know.

 In such situations, A/B tests are needed to check if our assumptions are correct.
 Without this, only speculation remains, although it is obviously not doomed to failure.

-How to optimize a call to action? - summary of tips
+How to optimize your call to action? - a summary of tips

 There are two aspects to pay attention to: the appearance of the button and what is in close proximity to it.

-By taking care of these things, we can be sure that the main goals for getting the most out of the buttons have been achieved.
+By taking care of these things, we can be sure that the main goals of getting the most out of the buttons are achieved.